moorepants/moorepants.info/content/blog/introducing-resonance.rst

    P(A) = \sum_{i=2}^{10} \binom{10}{i} \left(\frac{1}{6}\right)^i \left(\frac{5}{6}\right)^{10-i}

 and when you complete the numerical calculation you will find the probability is about 52 in a 100.
+To be able to do this you need to be well verse it a number of mathematical theories.

-You can also literally roll 10 dice many many times and tally how many of the sets of rolls met the criteria.
+From another perspective, you can also literally roll 10 dice many many times and tally how many of the sets of rolls met the criteria.
 Thinking about this experiment is much easier than reasoning about probabilities.
 But you'd have to roll the ten dice upwards of 10000 times to get an accurate estimate of the probability.
 Fortunately, this is something a computer is good at.
 Being able to reason about this problem and, for example, write in the following Python code you will get the same answer as the reasoning through probability theory.
-In this case, computational reasoning is vastly simpler than what is needed for the mathematical reasoning.
+In this case, computational reasoning is likely vastly simpler than what is needed for the mathematical reasoning if you have basic programming concepts in your toolbox.

 .. code:: python